MA Creates Increased Opportunities for Disabled Business Owners

 This change was just announced, so at this point, there are no target numbers in place for how many specific contracts would be awarded to companies owned by people with disabilities.
 The goal of the program is to have those benchmarks in place within two or three years.
-If you live in Massachusetts, are disabled, own a business and would like to sell your products or services to the state, now would be a very good time to begin familiarizing yourself with that process.
-Massachusetts Supplier Diversity Office has put up a large number of very helpful resources you can access here.
+If you live in Massachusetts, are disabled, own a business, and would like to sell your products or services to the state, now would be a very good time to begin familiarizing yourself with that process.
+Massachusetts Supplier Diversity Office has put up a large number of very helpful resources.

 Selling directly to the government is one way small business owners increase cash flow and enjoy increased operational stability due to predictable demand.
 The State of Massachusetts purchases all sorts of products and services.